Bananafruittaur/Bananafruittaur/README.md

 <div style="font-size: 40px; text-align: center; line-height: 1.1;">

-I live in the Philippines!
-(Luzon.)
-And i am a minor.
+i am a minor.
 Don't be weird.

 FYI i do not like saying my age (only trusted ones)